 Weekly Gem #12 Seriously, try to visualize this ride

-Location: This 'hidden gem' is near the intersection of Montgomery and California in downtown San Francisco, CA. (see Clue Me! beta map ).
+Location: This 'hidden gem' is near the intersection of Montgomery and California in downtown San Francisco, CA. (see Clue Me! map).
 So many people, so few showers.
 A smattering of dust, humidity, rutted trails.
 Are we there yet?

 Picture a Toyota Corolla.
 One 'padded' board in place of the back seat and another up against the dash facing backwards.
 Each bench can hold three people.